Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - If you’re 12 years and below, leave the third page of the passport booklet blank.

 - Can’t claim your passport?
-You’ll need an Authorization Letter or Special Power of Attorney for your representative.
+Your representative will need an Authorization Letter or Special Power of Attorney.
 These documents must include the name and ID photocopy of the authorized individual.

-- If you availed the delivery option, expect to receive your passport in 1 to 2 weeks after the appointment.
-If you can’t receive your passport, have an authorized representative to get it.
-Make sure your official receipt, authorization letter, valid ID are available.
+- If you availed of the delivery option, expect to receive your passport in 1 to 2 weeks after the appointment.
+Have an authorized representative get your passport if you can’t receive it.
+Make sure your official receipt, authorization letter, and valid ID are available.

 - Don’t lose your passport receipt.
 In case you lost it, you’ll need an Affidavit of Loss.

 - Don’t forget to claim your renewed passport.
-If left unclaimed after 180 days, it will be considered void as per Department Order No. 37-03.
+It will be considered void if left unclaimed after 180 days, as per Department Order No. 37-03.

 - Don’t staple anything on the passport booklet.
 It may damage the electronic chip and make your ePassport unreadable.